University of Nottingham Medicine Interview Questions

 How long did it take you to hear back after your Nottingham Medicine Interview?

 Offers are made starting in February and lasting into April, if not later.
-Keep in mind that delays are to be expected due to the logistical pressures caused by the pandemic.
+I received mine in the last week of March.

 Top Tips for Nottingham Medicine MMI Interview

-1. Practice role-play scenarios.
+1. Practise role-play scenarios.
 Remember to practise different scenarios with different family members and friends, so that you feel more comfortable in the exam.
+Don’t worry!
 They’re not looking for an Oscar-worthy performance but simply someone who can communicate in an approachable and empathetic way.

 2. Read GMCs Good Medical Practice.
-It’s important to glean a thorough understanding of how doctors should respond in certain situations to accurately assess ethical and role play stations during your MMI.
+It’s important to have a clear understanding of how doctors should react in specific situations, as this will help you evaluate ethical scenarios and role-play stations during your interview.

 3. Discuss challenging ethical debates.
 Make sure you don’t sit on the fence while answering.
 It’s good to discuss the pros and cons for both sides but at the end always choose between them, if asked to.
 We have a great page for medical ethics here: Medical Ethics

 4. Read the diary you maintained during your work placement.
 Or go through your personal statement before the interview in order to brush up on the work experience and voluntary work you have done.
 Most importantly, learn how to reflect thoroughly.
-Reflect on what went well, what went wrong, how you improved etc.
+Reflect on what went well, what went wrong, how you improved, what you learned etc.

-8. Make sure you spend the weeks before your interview doing some preparation, making sure you’ve practiced answering questions and done your research about the course, university and city.
+8. Make sure you spend the weeks before your interview doing some preparation, making sure you’ve practised answering questions and done your research about the course, university and city.

 Frequently Asked Question